-8 wellness destinations in Italy where to go on holiday to relax
+8 wellness destinations in Italy to discover in 2026

-Here are the 8 unmissable Italian wellness destinations to discover this year:
+Here are the best wellness destinations in Italy to explore this year:

 • the town of Viterbo and Tuscia in Lazio, a land rich in history, culture and fabulous natural thermal baths;